AndrewGuerrero/ng-caryll/content/tao_of_microservices.md

   for hardware because hardware eventually breaks.
 Redundancy does not work for software because software eventually works.
 - Software systems are not static, they suffer from deployments where several components change simultaneously.
 This strategy is inherently risky and almost always fails.
-Resolving production issues is equivalent to trying another deployment.
+Resolving production issues is equal to trying another deployment.

 ### Continuous delivery